quioteframework/quioteframework.github.io/src/content/docs/propulsion/cookbook/using-sql-schemas.md

 ```

 :::note
-On RDBMS that don't support SQL schemas (Oracle), the `schema` attribute is ignored.
+On RDBMS that don't support SQL schemas (Oracle, SQLite), the `schema` attribute is ignored.
 :::

 You can also assign a table to a schema individually, overriding whatever `schema` its parent `<database>` declares: